MarcArizaAlborni/Beat-The-Meat-Studio/Projecte_Oficial_2017_BACKUP/Carpeta_Release/README.md

 ## Game Description

 The game consists in a 1 vs 1 duel between two characters, each with the same moveset and playstyle.
-The first player that knocks out the other by reducing their opponent's health bar to zero wins.
+There are two win conditions: The player who knocks out the other by reducing their opponent's health bar to zero wins or the player that has the most health out of the two when the time runs out (99 seconds) wins.